sqlite/sqlite/autosetup/README.md

 ```

 Unless the upgrade made any incompatible changes (which is exceedingly
 rare), that's all there is to it.
-Then **apply a patch for the change
+After that's done, **apply a patch
-described in the following section**, test the configure process, and
+for the change described in the following section**, test the
-check it in.
+configure process, and check it in.

 <a name="patching"></a>
 Patching Autosetup for Project-local Changes